 Essential tremor is the most common cause of tremor in adults, and has a worldwide prevalence of 1% with a prevalence of 5% in adults over age 60.

-Essential tremor most commonly is seen affecting both arms.
-This is in contrast to the tremor seen in Parkinson's Disease, in which onset typically begins unilaterally.
-It has also commonly been known to affect the head.
+Essential tremor most commonly affects both arms.
+This is in contrast to the tremor seen in Parkinson's disease, in which onset typically begins unilaterally.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.START QUIZ NOW